| Marketing, Strategy

 Every business should have a marketing strategy, no exceptions

 Marketing results don’t just happen by chance.
-And creating a strategy ensures you’re targeting the right people, with relevant content that appeals to them.
+Creating a strategy ensures you’re targeting the right people, with relevant content that appeals to them.
 The more time you spend creating a clear strategy, the more opportunities you create to sell.

 So, what does an effective marketing strategy look like?